Dennis Dominator: Single-deck Dominators

 The penultimate customer took their single-deck Dominator, the sole SD130A, some months after the final new customer's batch was delivered but this was no surprise as the job involved was a lot more complex than a bus body.
 EBB846W was to the bespoke specification of the Tyne and Wear Metropolitan Fire Brigade and the vehicle was constructed by fire-appliance specialists Angloco, it was the fire brigade's number 319, and it was comprehensively fitted-out as a control and communications centre for major incidents.
 The body was low and angular, looking to be over the bus maximum width of 2.5m.
 It had two outward-opening doors on the nearside and a single 'passenger' window in mid wheelbase.
 It was liveried in fire-engine red, the grille was an unadorned mesh affair in an otherwise flat front, featuring a divided flat-glazed windscreen.

-The final customer for the single-deck Dominator were a fleet who had Fleetlines, but only double-deckers, this was Swindon based Thamesdown Transport.
-A proportion of the fleet had to be single-deck because of railway bridges (like Darlington, Swindon was a town built on railways) and prior to 1980 the single deckers were five Weymann-bodied AEC Reliances, three Leyland Leopard PSU4 with Pennine Coachcraft bodies and five late-model coach-seated Eastern Coach Works Bodied Bristol RESL6G.
+The final customer for the single-deck Dominator was Swindon based Thamesdown Transport.
+A proportion of the fleet had to be single-deck because of low railway bridges.
 Thamesdown's numbers 1-4 (FAM1-4W) were the only short-wheelbase single-deck Dominators, type SD132B, they had 40 coach seats in 10-metre single-door Marshall Camair 80 bodies.
 Unlike the other customers, Thamesdown later took substantial numbers of double-deck Dominators.

-Only 37 single-deck Dominators were built, all but the show bus in 1979-81.
+Only 37 single-deck Dominators were built, all but the show bus in 1979–81.
 None are known to survive.
 The Camair 80 body also went on four 1970 Fleetlines for Tayside, Strathclyde PTE's single deck Ailsa, a number of Dennis Falcons and in a unique demountable-body version on Dodge Commando, again for Strathclyde PTE.